-The study on parents of childhood cancer survivors will be the first population-based study among parents of long-term survivors of childhood cancer and will shed light on their psychological well-being, social outcomes and the needs they have for their children and themselves.
+The study on parents of childhood cancer survivors is the first population-based study among parents of long-term survivors of childhood cancer.
+Data collection has been completed and the upcoming analyses will shed more light on their psychological well-being, socio-demographic outcomes and the needs they have for their children and themselves.